axiom-org/axiom/ts/src/iso/README.md

 `publicKey` contains the public key that the caller is searching for.

-`requestID` contains a number that is used to match request and response.

 ## Neighbors

 Used to respond to a FindNode request.